Back to the Noblewoman Forward to the Pharmacist

 Das schrein vnd kasten weren vol

-and have separated me from life and goods.
+and has separated me from life and goods.

 Sirach 11,17: The gift of the Lord remaineth with the ungodly, and his favour bringeth prosperity for ever.